flythereddflagg/lpfgopt/README.md

 > python ".\cython\cysetup.py" clean
 > rm -r build                                   # Delete the rest of the build
 ```
+The cython commands may require you to add the C++ compiler from microsoft for Python 2.7.
+If this is the case follow the link to: https://www.microsoft.com/en-us/download/details.aspx?id=44266

 2. Return to the main directory where "setup.py" is located and run the following command"
 ```bash
 > cd ..